Ice Maidens

 “Why have you sought me now?”
 I whispered hoarsely, trembling uncontrollably.

 “So, you recognize me,” the evil creature snorted with derision.
 “Not at all what you expected, is it?”
-The laugh was nasty and mocking and my skin chilled.
+Its nasty laugh mocked me and my skin chilled.
 The cats, her minions, were all around me, waiting.

 I fought to push back the tide of imagined horrors that waited for me when the demon dragged me into hell.